arduino/docs-content/content/arduino-cloud/06.features/04.ota-getting-started/ota-getting-started.md

 author: 'Jose Garcia'
 ---

-The new IoT Cloud brings a lot of new things, and one of them is the OTA (over-the-air) feature.
+The new Arduino Cloud brings a lot of new things, and one of them is the OTA (over-the-air) feature.
 This feature allows you to upload programs wirelessly to your Arduino boards.
 This way, as soon as you have a compatible board connected to a WiFi network and configured to work with OTA, you won’t need to physically connect the board to the computer in order to upload new sketches to it.
 Instead, everything will work over-the-air.

 ![Over-the-Air uploads.](assets/other_power_supplier.png)